etn-ccis/blui-react-component-library/docs/Drawer.md

 | content | Styles applied to the drawer content container  |
 | paper   | MUI Drawer style override for desktop viewports |

-## DrawerHeader
+## Drawer Header

-The `DrawerHeader` contains the content at the top of the `Drawer`.
+The `<DrawerHeader>` contains the content at the top of the `<Drawer>`.
 By default, it renders multiple lines of text in the PX Blue style.
 If you supply a `titleContent`, you can render your own custom content in the title area.

 <div style="width: 100%; text-align: center">
     <img width="100%" style="max-width: 600px" alt="Drawer Header Anatomy" src="./images/drawerHeaderAnatomy.png">
 </div>

-### DrawerHeader API
+### Drawer Header API

 <div style="overflow: auto;">